The Major in Information Systems

 36-315Statistical Graphics and Visualization9

-or 51-262 Design Center: CD Fundamentals: Design for Interactions for Communications
+or 51-262 Design Center: Communication and Digital Design Fundamentals

 67-265Design Fundamentals: Shaping Interactions and Experiences9